AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/processor-automation.md

 Here is detailed how to do it with just AE2, using ["pipe" subnets](pipe-subnet.md).

+Note that since this uses a <ItemLink id="pattern_provider" />, it is meant to integrate into your [autocrafting](../ae2-mechanics/autocrafting.md) setup.
+If you just want to automate a processors standalone, replace the pattern provider with another barrel, and directly put the ingredients in the upper barrel.

 This happens to be backwards-compatible with previous AE2 versions, because even if the <ItemLink id="inscriber" />s are sided, the pipe subnets still insert to and extract from the correct faces.